The Log-Convex Density Conjecture and vertical surface area in warped products: Introduction

 \subsection{Acknowledgements}

 We would like to thank Frank Morgan for his invaluable insight and advice throughout the preparation of this paper, as well as the 2010 SMALL Geometry Group \cite[Sec.
 6]{LiEtAlG11TilingsandIsoperimetry} for inspiring in us a renewed interest in the Log-Convex Density Conjecture with their work on the density $e^{r}$.
+We would also like to thank an anonymous referee for their careful reading and helpful comments.
 The author was supported by an Erasmus Mundus scholarship and enrolled in the ALGANT integrated master course during part of the preparation of this paper.